Processing Your Payment

 Citing data MCR obtained through records requests, the firm notes what it says are clear examples of fraud.

-MCR alleges some of the defendants participated in round robins, which it says is when a cannabis cultivator or product manufacturer sends samples from the same product to multiple labs at once.
-MCR claims this is done in order to see which one provides the most favorable result, encouraging firms to inflate potency numbers and find ways to pass samples that would otherwise fail containment testing.
+MCR alleges some of its defendants participated in round robins, when a cannabis cultivator or product manufacturer sends samples from the same product to multiple labs at once.
+MCR claims this is done in order to see which one provides the most favorable result, encouraging firms to inflate potency numbers and pass samples that would otherwise fail containment testing.

 The lawsuit names eight cannabis testing labs as defendants: